 Golgi complex definition –

-Who discovered of Golgi complex?
+Who discovered the Golgi complex?

 It was discovered by Camillo Golgi in 1898 in the Nerve cells by the Silver staining method.
 After the Discoverer’s name, it is known as the Golgi complex, Golgi apparatus, or Golgi bodies.